Sander-OS/ChatGPT-language-tutor/README.md

 # ChatGPT Language Tutor

 Welcome to ChatGPT Language Tutor!
 This application leverages OpenAI's GPT-3.5-turbo model to create an interactive language learning experience.
-Practice Italian with ChatGPT in a playful and engaging way, following specific language learning rules.
+Practice any supported language with ChatGPT in a playful and engaging way using naturally spoken language, following specific language learning rules.

 ## Requirements
 Ensure you have the following Python libraries installed: